rancher-sandbox/docs.rancherdesktop.io/versioned_docs/version-latest/faq.md

 <!-- #1221 -->
 #### **Q: Can I have Docker Desktop installed alongside Rancher Desktop?**

 **A:** Yes, but they cannot be run at the same time as both Rancher Desktop and Docker Desktop use the same Docker socket (`/var/run/docker.sock`).
-Before starting one, be sure to stop the other first.
+Be sure to stop one before starting the other.

 <!-- #1074
 #### **Q: After uninstalling Rancher Desktop I noticed there are still some resources left behind.
 What are all the things that I need to manually remove and how?**